 - A breakdown of all food prices

-- Detailed list of alcohol, brands of alcohol and beers available at the bar
+- Detailed list of alcohol, including brands of alcohol and beer available at the bar

-The BEO should specifically outline the entire room set up.
-It includes:
+The BEO should specifically outline the entire room setup.
+This includes:

 - Placement of tables